Section id

 While generally straightforward, the example leaves some open questions.
 Here are just a few of them:

-• What is productId?
+- What is

 When you’re talking about a data format, you want to have metadata about what keys mean, including the valid inputs for those keys.
 JSON Schema is a proposed IETF standard how to answer those questions for data.